alexander-jiang/kami2-solver/README.md

 ## Notes:

+### 10/16/2019
+Cleaned up the style of the repo (e.g. more consistency between snake_case and camelCase), from the initial commit onwards.

 ### 12/11/2018
 Fixed a bug with the color distance function and improved its performance:
 - Floyd-Warshall algorithm is overkill: since the graph is unweighted and